botamp/botamp-wordpress/README.md

 ### Delete content
 The content on Botamp is automatically deleted whenever the corresponding post is deleted.

+### Botamp optins integration
+From the widget area, you can integrate your Botamp optins to your pages.

 ### Import all of your products
 By clicking on the **Import all posts** button, you can import all of your existing posts into Botamp.